⛩️

 PART ONE: AMITĀBHA’S PURE LAND

 In the early suttas of the Āgamas / Nikāyas, the Buddha often recalls ancient past life events to Ānanda.
-These are sometimes called itivṛttaka, literally “thus it has happened.”
-Translated as "fables," "parables," "ancient narratives," "narratives of former events," etc. In the early ‘strata’ of Mahāyāna Buddhist sutras this tradition is then
+These are sometimes called itivṛttaka, literally “thus it has happened, ” also translated as "fables," "parables," or "ancient narratives."
+In the early ‘strata’ of Mahāyāna Buddhist sutras this tradition is then expanded to include the lives and locations of other buddhas, such as the Amitābha and his Western ‘pure land’ Sukhāvāti.

 PART TWO: THE MAHĀRATNAKŪTA SŪTRA